developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/mgmt/index.md

 ### Device List

 The device list displays all devices corresponding to the selected category in the dashboard.
 In the dashboard screen, select a category in the list to view the corresponding list of devices.
 The search result is limited to display 100 records.
-If this limit is exceeded, a message is displayed below the device list indicating that there are additional records and the search should be refined to avoid exceeding the limit. <br>
+If this limit is exceeded, a message is displayed below the device list indicating that there are additional records and the search should be refined to avoid exceeding the limit.

 Each individual device is displayed as a “device card” that shows information pertaining to that particular device: